Woman, musician, daredevil, the 99 years of Prince Philip, Duke Of Edinburgh, would have been dramatically different if he had his way.

 As it is, most people know very little about him, except that he was grand dad to Sir Harry whose wife is that Meghan creature.

-And the only reason people know about that is because Harry is of England’s royal family, which means he has something to do with the Queen, whose husband is, yes, Prince Philip.
+And the only reason people know about that is because Harry is of England’s royal family, which means he has something to do with the Queen, whose husband was, yes, Prince Philip.

 There he is in photos standing next to her, saying very little, dressed as often in a nicely styled suit as a military uniform.
 The inference is that a man supports her, probably more loyally than her Welsh corgi.
 Dry without the drool.